-Availability of Opioid Substitution Treatment (OST)
+Availability of Opioid Substitution Treatment (OST) in Norway

 "The Norwegian OST programme was established in 1998.
 It was run by 14 centres in the four health regions until 2010.
 Special guidelines were introduced from 1 January 2010, which emphasised, among other things, that OST should be integrated in the ordinary specialist health service (see NR 2010 Chapter 11).
 The basic model of a tripartite collaboration comprising social security offices, GPs and the specialist health service was retained, and the indication for OST shall be assessed by the specialist health service.